jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 {% highlight fsharp %}
-/// Sequences a list of printers. let sequence ps = Seq.fold add empty ps
+/// Sequences a list of printers. let sequence : seq<Printer> -> Printer = Seq.fold add empty
 {% endhighlight %}

 Using the interface above, it's straight forward to print nested documents.
-Here is an example for manually outputting some `XML`:
+Here is an example for manually outputting some HTML:

 {% highlight fsharp %}
 // Define a custom printer.
-let xmlPrinter =
+let htmlPrinter =
     sequence [
         print "<html>"
         indent <|